 I am so thankful we found Your Sexually Addicted Spouse!
 It changed so much for us and for our healing.
 I believe wholeheartedly God sent it to us at just the right time!

 If you or someone you know is dealing with the betrayal that results from sexual addiction then this book is for you!
 I know God has used this in so many other women’s lives, just as He did in mine.
-And I know He will use it in yours as well!
+And as you seek HIM in how to move forward with your sexually addicted spouse, I know He will use it in yours as well!
 Click the affiliate link below and start reading it right now!
 You’ll be glad you did!